sokolovpa/sokolovpa.github.io/index.md

 title: Technical writing portfolio
 ---

+The software documentation presented in this portfolio was written in Markdown and JSON.
+The API documentation is hosted on the ReadMe platform.
+The SaaS documentation was published with VuePress.

-For examples of software documentation I created, click the links below.
+For examples of documentation I created, click the links below.

 ## API Documentation
 * Inspire.
 A payment processing platform: [https://inspire-platform.readme.io/reference/quickstart](https://inspire-platform.readme.io/reference/quickstart){:target="_blank" rel="noopener"}